Shubbu03/CrediSol/CONTRIBUTING.md

 ## 📄 License

-By contributing to zkLend, you agree that your contributions will be licensed under the MIT License.
+By contributing to CrediSol, you agree that your contributions will be licensed under the MIT License.

 ---

-Thank you for contributing to zkLend! 🚀
+Thank you for contributing to CrediSol! 🚀